CuriousG102/turkey/web/turkey/docs/source/overview.rst

 Overview and Inspiration
 ************************
-Creating internal HITs on Amazon Mechanical Turk can be programmatically restrictive, and as a result, many requesters turn to using external HITs as a more flexible alternative.
-However, creating external HITs can prove to be a challenge for those who do not know how to code or a redundant chore for those who do.
-The goal of this project is to provide a framework that allows for a requester to quickly and easily create external MTurk HITs with minimal effort thanks to convenient built-in features.
+Internal HITs on Amazon Mechanical Turk can be programmatically restrictive, and as a result, many requesters turn to using external HITs as a more flexible alternative.
+However, creating such HITs can be redundant and time-consuming. `MmmTurkey <https://github.com/CuriousG102/turkey/>`_ is a framework that enables researchers to not only quickly create and manage external HITs thanks to convenient built-in features, but more significantly also capture and record detailed worker behavioral data characterizing how each worker completes a given task.
+You can read out paper `here <https://arxiv.org/abs/1609.00945>`_.

 Features
 ========